About the tutoring partnership

 - Teachers provide reading baseline assessments at the beginning of the year, and growth assessment data for each child in the winter and spring.
 Using your data to report to our funders makes also it possible to compare ESLC participating childlren to national and school peers, and aligns ESLC to your goals.

-If you would like to invite ESLC to partner with your school, please contact ESLC Director of Strategic Development, Paul, at (651) 793-7311.
+If you would like to invite ESLC to partner with your school, please contact ESLC at (651) 758-0660.